 In their search for answers, Avi Finegold and Phoebe Maltz Bovy do a deep dive into the archives of The Canadian Jewish News.
 They also discuss thrifting while Jewish: how to juggle the joys of bargain hunting for vintage clothes—while avoiding a Jewish stereotype.

 - Toronto store spotlight: Siberia Vintage

 - Why Would Zelensky Not Mention Hanukkah in his Address to Congress?

 - Phoebe Maltz Bovy on the extremely online pastime of getting angry about phantom antisemitism

 - What Bari Weiss misunderstands about America and the Jews

-Bonjour Chai is hosted by Avi Finegold, Ilana Zackon and David Sklar.
+Bonjour Chai is hosted by Avi Finegold and Phoebe Maltz Bovy.
 Zachary Kauffman is the producer and editor.
 Michael Fraiman is the executive producer.
 Our theme music is by Socalled.
 The show is a co-production from The Jewish Learning Lab and The CJN, and is distributed by The CJN Podcast Network.
 To learn how to support the show by subscribing to this podcast, please watch this video.